 AbPrazole and AbPrazole Plus granules and AbPrazole tablets have an enteric coating to ensure the medication can make it through the stomach and target the affected area.

-AbGard (omeprazole paste) contains a buffering agent which ensures the omeprazole passes through the gastric acid and is released into the small intestine.
+AbPrazole paste (formerly AbGard) contains a buffering agent which ensures the omeprazole passes through the gastric acid and is released into the small intestine.